Paying off Mortgage vs Investing

 Matt Ward is a financial advisor and the president of New Century Investments, an independent investment advisory firm serving business owners, pre-retirees, and retirees in the Dallas-Fort Worth area and beyond.
 Matt is passionate about integrating investing, planning, and tax management into a holistic approach.
 Matt’s breadth of knowledge and experience in both taxes and investment management sets him apart, giving him the ability to design, advise on, and manage business strategies, tax efficiency, and retirement planning.
 He is known for his care and attention to detail and works hard to develop personal relationships with each of his clients so they can benefit from his customized service and guidance.
 He loves walking with his clients through their financial journey, supporting them and celebrating with them as they reach their goals.

-Matt graduated from Texas Tech University with a bachelor’s degree and is a Certified Financial Planner™ and Chartered Retirement Planning Counselor℠ professional.
-He’s currently working toward receiving his CPA certification so he can provide a higher level of service to his clients.
+Matt graduated from Texas Tech University with a bachelor’s degree and is a certified financial planner™ and chartered retirement planning counselor℠ professional.
 When he’s not working, you can find Matt hiking, playing the guitar, and spending time with his family.
 To learn more about Matt, connect with him today!